civol/HDLRuby/README.md

 __Note:__

-As long as a port has been declared in the HDLRuby description of the program, it will be available to the software as a module accesser without the need for any additional declaration or configuration.
+As long as a port has been declared in the HDLRuby description of the program, it will be available to the software as a module accessor without the need for any additional declaration or configuration.

 ##### For C